 History and Characteristics

-The UAE is a federation of seven emirates that was established on December 2, 1971, with Ras al-Khaimah as the last and seventh emirate joining in early 1972.
-In large part due to the leadership of Shaikh Zayed Bin Sultan Al Nahyan, the UAE’s first president until his passing in 2015, the UAE has since become the only successful federal experiment in the Arab world.
+The UAE is a federation of seven emirates established on December 2, 1971, with Ras al-Khaimah joining as the seventh and final emirate in early 1972.
+Largely due to the leadership of Sheikh Zayed bin Sultan Al Nahyan, the UAE’s first president until his passing in 2015, the UAE has since become the only successful federal experiment in the Arab world.

-Since 1971, there has been a steady expansion of federal jurisdiction in areas where it has been deemed functionally necessary.
-In 1997, the emirates dissolved their individual defense forces and joined them under one central command.
-Similar consolidation has occurred with respect to labor, economic and educational policies.
-Campaigns specifically targeting a strengthened identification with the nation-state and UAE identity were introduced in 2006.
-These efforts have included heightened celebrations of the country’s annual Independence Day and the introduction of a UAE National Service Law in 2014.
+Since 1971, federal jurisdiction has steadily expanded in areas where it has been deemed functionally necessary.
+In 1997, the emirates dissolved their individual defense forces and unified them under one central command.
+Similar consolidation has occurred in labor, economic and educational policies.
+Campaigns specifically targeting a stronger identification with the nation-state and UAE identity were introduced in 2006.
+These efforts have included heightened celebrations of the country’s annual independence day and the introduction of the UAE National Service Law in 2014.

-The UAE’s political system continues to be characterized by the traditional patriarchal style of leadership, with political loyalties organized around the country’s different tribal elements.
+The UAE’s political system remains characterized by a traditional patriarchal style of leadership, with political loyalties organized around the country’s various tribal elements.
 At the federal level, the Supreme Council, composed of the rulers of each of the seven emirates, serves as the highest executive and legislative authority.
-The president of the country is the ruler of Abu Dhabi, the largest emirate in terms of both size and wealth, and therefore assumes the “natural” leadership position within the UAE.
-However, other emirates, notably Dubai, the second-largest emirate, still have the ability to influence the decision-making process.
+The president of the country is the ruler of Abu Dhabi, the largest emirate in both size and wealth, and therefore assumes the “natural” leadership position within the UAE.
+However, other emirates, notably Dubai, the second-largest emirate, still have the ability to influence decision-making.

-Backed by the world’s eighth-largest oil reserves and a small national population (only 1.4 million of the total 9.8 million inhabitants are nationals), total GDP rose from $46 billion in 1995 to $412.4 billion in 2019.
-The UAE has invested this income smartly in infrastructure and services, making it a regional and global leader in several areas.
-It has successfully diversified its economy to the point where the non-oil sectors account for 70% of the country’s GDP, making the country less vulnerable to global oil price variations.
+Backed by the world’s eighth-largest oil reserves and a small national population (only 1.5 million of the total 10.7 million inhabitants are nationals), total GDP rose from $46 billion in 1995 to $514.1 billion in 2023.
+The UAE has invested this income wisely in infrastructure and services, making it a regional and global leader in several areas.
+It has diversified its economy to the point where non-oil sectors account for 70% of the country’s GDP, making the country less vulnerable to global oil price variations.

 Political Transformation